Coligny calendar: Sample month

 The Day 2a(17) is marked with TRINVX SAMO, and this term also has SINDIV IVOS 'festival this (one) day' added to it in years 1 and 4.
 This means that this day's notations have been swapped with day 3 (TRINVX) of SAMONIOS, after first being swapped with DVMANNIOS day 2a, whose notations now sit at SAMONIOS day 3 ƚıı D DVM IVO.
 (SAMONIOS day 2a's original notations are found in turn at DUMMANIOS day 2a).

-Days 1-3 are marked with a sequence of IVOS, a term interpreted as "festival".
-This run of IVOS started on the last two days of the previous month CANTLOS, days 13a-14a, so the whole festival lasts for 5 days.
+Days 1–3 are marked with a sequence of IVOS, a term interpreted as "festival".
+This run of IVOS started on the last two days of the previous month Cantlos, days 13a-14a, so the whole festival lasts for 5 days.
 This probably equates with the festival of Beltaine, although these sorts of specific terms are not used on the calendar, festivals only being marked with runs of IVOS.

 Finally, Day 1 has its 'day' terms overwritten by a single N, without changing the rest of its notations.
 Originally, it started off with ƚıı M D, was swapped with DUM day 1 receiving D DUMANI, had an IVOS added to give D DUMANI IVOS, and now has that D overwritten by a single N to end up with N DUMANI IVOS.
 This single N indicates that the notations of SAMONIOS day 1 in this year 2, D DUMANI IVOS, have been used to help create the notations of Intercalary Two day 1.

-THE NOTATIONS
+Calendar notations

 Several different notations, each with their own pattern, are placed sequentially on the 12 lunar months of the calendar, interacting according to certain rules with the notations before them, often replacing them.
-After the basic notations are set, many days’ notations are then moved to other days, creating visual chaos.
+After the basic notations are set, many days' notations are then moved to other days, creating visual chaos.
 Finally, the days of the intercalary months are filled with notations copied from certain days in the 12 yearly months.

 The notations, their patterns and interactions have gradually over the last century been identified by several key researchers, and what follows is a general, but not comprehensive, overview of each notation.

-numbering the days
+Numbering the days

 Each month has two halves.
-The first half has days numbered from I-XV (1-15).
-The second half has either I–XV (1-15), or I- XIIII (1-14) with the 15th day marked with DIVERTOMU.
+The first half has days numbered from I to XV (1 to 15).
+The second half has either I–XV (1–15), or I–XIIII (1–14) with the 15th day marked with DIVERTOMU.
 The term ATENOVX is placed between the two half-months.
 The patterns of the notations act as though the 30th day is always present.
 This means that in practice some months only have 29 days, but conceptually, all months have 30 days.